VishwaGoswami1407/CLI_CARD/README.md

-# My Unique CLI Tool
+#✨ My Unique CLI Tool

-This is a simple CLI tool built using Node.js that allows you to interact with a set of commands to greet the user and display personal information.
-The tool uses `chalk` for colorful output and `commander` for managing the commands.
-This project also demonstrates how to set up a CLI tool with custom commands.
+A simple CLI tool built using Node.js to greet users and display personal information.
+With colorful outputs powered by chalk and efficient command handling via commander, this project serves as a practical example of creating a custom CLI tool.

-## Features
+###🌟 Features

-- **Greet**: Greets the user with a customizable name.
+Greet: A personalized greeting based on the user's input.
-- **Info**: Displays personal information like work, social media, and contact details.
+Info: Display key personal details, including work, social media, and contact info.

-## Getting Started
+### 🚀 Getting Started

-Follow these steps to set up and use the CLI tool.
+You can follow these steps to set up and use the CLI tool.

-### 1. Clone the Repository
+###📂 1.
+Clone the Repository

 First, clone the repository to your local machine: